-- Complete and sign the tear-off section of the brochure. • Return the completed tear-off section to the school even if you do not wish your daughter to be immunized. - Keep the rest of the brochure for your information.
+- Complete and sign the tear-off section of the brochure. - Return the completed tear-off section to the school even if you do not wish your daughter to be immunized. - Keep the rest of the brochure for your information. - Once all doses have been given, the nurse will complete the immunization information on your daughter's Personal Immunization Record and return it to your daughter.